vmware-archive/Workshop/Lab07/README.md

 For each project make changes to your `.csproj` files to include the Steeltoe Discovery Client NuGet.

-When using a Eureka Server on PCF, we use the Nuget:
+When using a Eureka Server on PCF or the Eureka Server from Open Source, we use the Nuget:

 * `Pivotal.Discovery.ClientCore`

-When using Eureka Server from Open Source, we can use Nuget:
+When just planning on using Eureka Server from Open Source, we can use Nuget:

 * `Steeltoe.Discovery.ClientCore`